 Tesla is already the world’s largest manufacturer of pure electric cars and has a growing presence in the UK, so it is a familiar name in Britain.
 In 2017 it unveiled the Tesla Semi large articulated truck, which is very much shaped for the North American market.
 However, it has developed a pick-up which may eventually be sold to British customers.
 The Cybertruck is a radical take on what a pick-up should be, with a stainless-steel body that makes it look like a stealth fighter.
 It will have a 1.6 t payload and up to 500 mile range.
 Its dramatic road performance and high price tag mean that if and when it comes to the UK it will probably find more buyers among rich-list celebrities than farmers and builders.

 Tevva is based in Chelmsford, Essex and has developed a 7.5 t electric lorry aimed at the UK and European markets.
-The first production example was built at its factory in Tilbury and delivered to Kinaxia Logistics.
+The first production example was built at its factory in Tilbury and delivered to Kinaxia Logistics in 2022.
 Early orders have been placed by Expect Distribution, Royal Mail and Travis Perkins and the goal was to sell 1,000 trucks in 2023.

 This was the first all-electric Tevva model.
 The firm has previously developed vehicles which have electric drive augmented with range extenders.
 It has a 105 kWh battery which promises a range of up to 140 miles per charge.